A-WA: Musical career

+A-WA's second studio album, Bayti Fi Rasi, was released in 2019.
+It is inspired by their great-grandmother Rachel's experiences when immigrating to Israel from Yemen as a single mother and subsequent life in a transition camp.
+The trio directed a music video for one of the album's songs, "Hana Mash Hu Al Yaman".
+That same year, the group was invited to perform at the torch-lighting ceremony on Israel's independence day.
+In September 2019, A-WA was invited to play a Tiny Desk Concert at NPR's headquarters in Washington, D.C.
+Throughout the end of the year, they toured in Europe and the United States.

+In early 2020, Tair released a solo single, titled "Mitbashelet Leat".

 Musical style

 During their childhood, the three sisters listened to many different kinds of music, including Greek, jazz, R&B, hip hop, reggae, and progressive rock, but their major source of inspiration has been the traditional Yemenite songs heard at their paternal grandparents' home.
 Their music follows the same trend as did Ofra Haza, their main inspiration, decades ago, mixing in this case traditional Yemenite folk music with electronic tunes, reggae, and hip hop, which they call "yemenite folk n' beat".

 The trio also cites psychedelic rock, including Deep Purple and Pink Floyd, as influential in their music.